City of Pride and Progress

 The first Hospital was located at 641 South Baxter Ave.
 In 1918, Dr. Timmons had a new hospital built at 236 SouthInterocean Ave.
 It was later purchased by Dr. H.C.
 Hill and his wife, Irene.
-They lived in the downstairs area of the hospital while maintaing a 10-room hospital on the floor above them.
+They lived in the downstairs area of the hospital while maintaining a 10-room hospital on the floor above them.
 In 1949, the community raised enough funds to purchase the hospital from Mr. Hill.
 It was turned over to Phillips County and governed by a board of directors appointed by the county commissioners.
 The living area was then turned into a delivery room and a small surgery room.
-C-sections, tonsillectomies, appendectomies, and hernia repairs were just some of the surgieries performed in the new surgery room.
+C-sections, tonsillectomies, appendectomies, and hernia repairs were just some surgeries performed in the new surgery room.
 Before the addition of the delivery room, women labored in delivery homes located throughout the county.
 At times, Mr. Will Heginbotham drove the doctors to these homes by horse and buggy.

 A collaborative effort was formed between the MMH Board, Melissa Memorial Hospital Foundation, and the community in 2002.
 The MMH Board members involved throughout this process included Cherrie Brown, Gary Krumm, John Baldwin, Sharon Thompson, Steve Young, Ray Malleck, and Sheryl Farnsworth.
-Ground was broken for the next phase in the Holyoke Health care legacy on a very cold November 18, 2006.
+The groundbreaking was the next phase in the Holyoke healthcare legacy on a very cold November 18, 2006.
 The project was completed on schedule and almost one million dollars under the eighteen million dollar budget.
 The grand opening ribbon was cut on March 7, 2008.